chandanhpcic/docs/source/manual/how-tos/nat_reflection.rst

     * You can also check the rules in the GUI in :menuselection:`Firewall --> Diagnostics --> Statistics`

 ..
 Tip::
-    * Displays all NAT rules in the OPNsense debug:
+    * Displays all NAT rules in the Reticen8 debug:
     * ``cat /tmp/rules.debug | grep -i nat``
     * If there are more rules here than in ``pfctl -s nat``, it means you forgot to hit apply somewhere.